IgniteUI/igniteui-docfx/en/components/combo.md

 ## Using the Angular ComboBox Component

-After the initial setup, you should bind the [igx-combo]({environment:angularApiUrl}/classes/igxcombocomponent.html) with some data.
+After the initial setup, you can bind the [igx-combo]({environment:angularApiUrl}/classes/igxcombocomponent.html) to data.

 ```typescript
 @Component({